KirbyVerbowski/K-OS/README.md

 Next up:
 - Method for swapping pages on task switch
-- Create a TCB struct
+- Create a PCB struct
 - Configure serial port(s) to stream binary data in
 - Dynamically load and run a user level C program cross compiled to ELF binary
 - Make a scheduler